Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 </singleIssue>
 ```

-Remember the XML document with the encrypted PDF password?
+Remember the XML document containing the encrypted PDF password?
 This is it.
 It also
 contains the *hostName* and *issueAssetDir*, which when combined give us the
 folder where PDF pages are located.
 I was slightly surprised when I found
 out that the PDF files don't require any authentication.
 That worried me a little,